imani4j/major-project/plan.md

 ~This is gonna be weird since I'm reducing an entire galaxy to a short trip.
 I should check to see how many light years it would take to travel across the Milky Way~
 PFFFFF 100,000 YEARS AT THE SPEED OF LIGHT?! these aliens fast

 "The Oregon Trail" had on average 12 rounds of decision-making, each representing 2 weeks, according to Wikipedia.
-That makes 168 (about 5 months), so these aliens will have to travel just over *595 light years a day*.
+That makes 168 days (about 5 months), so these aliens will have to travel just over *595 light years a day*.

+There should also be an option to change the pace to go faster or slower.
+This should be a variable called pace:

+- Grueling (fast)
+- forgot the name (medium)
+- (slow)

-I'll make the amount of light years travelled a day a random number between 450 and 750.
+I'll make the amount of light years travelled a day depend on this variable.
 I'll make a function that decides how far they travel each day, and that function will change the value of a variable (distanceTraveledToday).
 Then this will be added to another variable that keeps track of the total distance travelled.
-If the total distance traveled is less than 100000 (the lenghth of the journey), another round starts.
+After 2 weeks, if the total distance traveled is less than 100000 (the lenghth of the journey), another round starts.

 so 2 variables:
+- pace
-- disctance travelled today
+- distance travelled today
 - distance travelled in total

 and 3 functions: